gofr-dev/gofr/docs/advanced-guide/handling-file/page.md

 ### Opening and Reading Content from a File
 To open a file with default settings, use the `Open` command, which provides read and seek permissions only.
 For write permissions, use `OpenFile` with the appropriate file modes.
-> Note: In FTP, file permissions are not differentiated; both `Open` and `OpenFile` allow full file operations regardless of specified permissions.
+> Note: In FTP, file permissions are not differentiated; both `Open` and `OpenFile` allow all file operations regardless of specified permissions.
 ```go
 csvFile, _ := ctx.File.Open("my_file.csv")